 Inside: Plans for the 1st day of Spanish 2, Spanish 3 or Spanish 4 that get your students up and moving!

 What to do on the first day of Spanish 2-4?

 Starting with higher levels is messier.
 Students are possibly coming from a variety of teachers and schools and have a wide range of prior Spanish knowledge.
 You can read here why I don’t start with a review unit and what I do instead.
 At the same time, you need to get some kind of baseline of where your students are at.
 Also, getting to know them is very important.

 I have had a unique situation as a #deptof1 that I have previously taught all of my incoming Spanish 2 and above students.
 This means that on day one I could skip the introduction of myself, the expectations, and the name games and get right to communicating in Spanish.
 Our first day was usually a short one.
 I wanted to start with a big weekend talk to hear about the students’ summer (and sneakily use past tense).

 Learn many ways to use a Find Someone Who in this blog post.

 Before the 1st Day – Which Resource & Version to use?

 - For the first day of Spanish 2, I would now use this Find Someone Who instead.
-It only has one verb, went (fue), so it would be much better for a group who had an interesting Spanish 1 last year.
+It only has one verb, went (fue), so it would be much better for a group that had an interesting Spanish 1 last year.
 All you need to introduce or review is fui, fuiste and fue.
 Instead of or in addition you can use the same questions again in small groups using the fue Question Cards.